epage/epage.github.io/blog/blog/iterating-on-test.md

 [`cargo script`](https://github.com/rust-lang/cargo/issues/12207),
 and [keeping up with my crates](https://crates.io/users/epage?sort=recent-downloads).
-Even if this was my highest priority, this is too much for one person and is spread across rust language design, rust compiler, the standard library, and cargo.
+Even if this was my highest priority, this is too much for one person and is spread across rust language design, the rust compiler, the standard library, and cargo.
-This will also take time to go through the RFC process for each part of this so the sooner we start on these, the better.
+This will also take time to go through the RFC process for each part so the sooner we start on these, the better.

 But I don't think that means we should give up.